marcory-hub/hailo_gcp/README.md

 ## 1. Prepare Dataset
 Gather images containing the objects you want to detect.
 You find tips for best training results [here](https://github.com/ultralytics/yolov5/wiki/Tips-for-Best-Training-Results#dataset)
 Annotate these images using a tool like [CVAT](https://www.cvat.ai/) in YOLO1.1 format (bounding boxes and class labels).
-Or use the [hornet3000+](https://www.kaggle.com/datasets/marcoryvandijk/vespa-velutina-v-crabro-vespulina-vulgaris) dataset, more information on the YOLOs8n model on a Raspberry Pi4 8GB can be found [here](https://github.com/vespCV/hornet3000).
+Or use the [hornet3000+](https://www.kaggle.com/datasets/marcoryvandijk/vespa-velutina-v-crabro-vespulina-vulgaris) dataset.
+More information on the YOLOs8n model to detect hornets with a Raspberry Pi4 8GB (without AI-kit) can be found at [vespCV](https://github.com/vespCV/hornet3000).

 ## 2. [Train YOLOv8s Model on Colab](https://github.com/marcory-hub/hailo/blob/main/colab_yolov8s_create_model.ipynb)
-Follow this [Google Colab notebook to train a yolov8s model](https://github.com/marcory-hub/hailo/blob/main/colab_yolov8s_create_model.ipynb).
+The annotated images from step 1 are used in step 2 to [train a YOLOv8s model in Google Colab](https://github.com/marcory-hub/hailo/blob/main/colab_yolov8s_create_model.ipynb).
 The training process will generate a **best.onnx** file, which represents your trained model.

-Do not forget to download the model to your local computer before you stop the notebook.
+Do not forget to download the model to your local computer before you stop the Colab notebook!

 ## 3. [Installing and Compiling the Model using Hailo Model Zoo in the Dataflow Compiler environment](https://github.com/marcory-hub/hailo/blob/main/gcp-vm-gpu-dfc-model-zoo)
+Hailo Model Zoo can optimize and compile the .onnx file to a .hef file for the Raspberry AI-kit.
+It needs the the Dataflow Compiler to work.
+In this step we install both.

 ## 4. [Compile the Model using Hailo Model Zoo](https://github.com/marcory-hub/hailo/blob/main/model-zoo-compilation.md)
-Use Hailo Model Zoo within the Docker container to convert your model to a Hailo-optimized format (`yolov8s.hef`).
+The .onnx file from step 3 is parsed and saved as .har file by the Model Zoo (installed in step 4) and optimized and saved again as .har file and finally compiled to a .hef file.
+In this process your dataset with images (from step 1) is needed to calibrate that data during the optimization (and optionally for validation to create evaluation results).(`yolov8s.hef`).

 ## 5. [Deploy Model on Raspberry Pi 5](https://github.com/marcory-hub/hailo/blob/main/rpi-5-hailo-8l-deploy-model.md)
 Transfer the Hailo Executable File **yolov8s.hef** file to your Raspberry Pi 5.
 This will involve setting up the Hailo runtime environment and integrating your model into your application.

 # -=* WORK IN PROGRESS *=-